 Stripe Chargeback Guide: All the Rules, Time Limits & Info You Need to Know

-Fortunately, Stripe has built-in features to help proactively stop fraud, and offers an additional type of insurance against chargebacks.
+Stripe has built-in features to help proactively stop fraud and offers an additional type of insurance against chargebacks.
 But are these enough?
-Let’s look at what Stripe chargebacks are, how they work, what protection the company offers, and the Stripe chargeback policy in general.
+Let’s look at how Stripe chargebacks work, what protection the company offers, and the Stripe chargeback policy in general.

 Recommended reading